seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 tightening:** that licence let one coin over the bar exit 0 at any magnitude, and it existed only because the verdict had no way to name a cause.

+**Since TZ-30 the failing set has ONE definition site — `HARD_CLASSES` — and two readers.**
+`verify_against_live` decides the exit code from it and the module-level `target_gate` decides which symbols leave `--target`'s arms, so the two cannot disagree about what «failing» means, and a widening of the constant now turns two gate steps red from two
+directions: step 4 on the reconciliation and step 14 on the constant itself.
+Neither the constant nor the lift of the arm gate out of `main()` changed a number, and that is demonstrated rather than asserted — the old inline expression was cut by text out of the previous revision and run beside the new function over the exhaustive product of five symbols × ten per-symbol states, **100 000 cases, zero differences**, with the same differ shown able to see 40 951 against a deliberately wrong gate (inv.
+45).

 **Selftest is mandatory before trusting any number.** Three worlds — pure random walk (the reference factor must read 0), mean reversion (+), momentum (−) — ten seeds each, because at SE(IC) ≈ 0.03 a single seed strays 2 SE about one run in